 Who Are We?

-The Lynching Sites Project is part of a growing network of citizens who want the whole and accurate truth to be told about the history of Shelby County.
+The Lynching Sites Project is part of a growing network of people who want the whole and accurate truth to be told about the history of Shelby County.
 We believe that we can heal and grow in understanding when we face openly the history of racial violence in our community.

 In this work we join with the national effort of Bryan Stevenson and and the Equal Justice Initiative (eji.org) to memorialize over 4,000 known lynchings in our country between 1877 and 1950.

 To create a new legacy of racial equality and justice by shining the light of truth on lynchings in Shelby County, Tennessee.